securefederatedai/openfl/docs/source/openfl/components.rst

 in the :ref:`Director-based workflow <director_workflow>`.
 The Collaborator should be started from CLI if a user follows the :ref:`Aggregator-based workflow <running_the_federation_aggregator_based>`

 Every Collaborator is a unique service.
-The model is loaded with a local *shard descriptor* to perform tasks included in an FL experiment.
+The data loader is loaded with a local *shard descriptor* to perform tasks included in an FL experiment.
 At the end of the training task, weights are extracted and sent to the central node and aggregated.